 Poor paper trails

 While you may get away with poor record keeping as a sole trader, it’s vital you improve your organisation when changing company structure.
 Why is it so important?
 Well, without a good paper trail, it’s very difficult to distinguish between your old business (where you are personally liable) and your new company (where you enjoy limited liability) and that could have disastrous consequences down the line.
+This is the number one issue that most people have when changing from sole trader to a limited company.

 Not opening new bank accounts & supplier accounts